warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/what-triggers-a-new-email.md

 see it again if it's actually not done with, or it comes up again in the future because of further changes.

+To cut down on noise, Airbrake will not send you a new email notification for an error if you have already received an email for that error less than one minute ago.

 ## Error severity

 Errors with a [severity](/docs/airbrake-faq/what-is-severity) of `debug`,